MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

 # Research goal
 The main forcus of our project is to advice stakeholders where and what to invest for a higher profit.

+# Timeline
+Some annual data is collected for predicting feature year.
+- Income is collected from 2014 to 2018.
+- Population is collected from 2001 to 2021.
+- Rental price is collected from 2014 to 2018

 # Repository Directory
 - `notebooks`: "Walkthrough Notebook.ipynb" includes the introduction of each folder and solution ideas for each problem.
   - "Data Scraping", "Feature Engineering", "Preprocessing", "Visualisation".